jmichel7/MatInt.jl/README.md

 `hermite(m::AbstractMatrix{<:Integer})`

-returns  the row Hermite normal  form `H` of `m`,  a row equivalent integer upper triangular form.
-If a *pivot* is the first non-zero entry on a row of `H`,  the quadrant  below left  a pivot  is zero,  pivots are  positive and entries  above a  pivot are  nonnegative and  smaller than the pivot.
-There exists a unique unimodular matrix `r` such that `r*m==H`.
+returns  the row Hermite normal  form `H` of `m`,  an upper triangular form with  the same  integral rowspace.
+Furthermore, if  a *pivot* is the first non-zero  entry on a row of `H`, the  quadrant of `H` below and to the left of  a pivot is zero,  pivots are positive and  entries of `H` above a pivot are  nonnegative and less than the pivot.
+There exists a (unique if `m` is of full rank) unimodular matrix `r` such that `r*m==H`.

 ```julia-repl
 julia> m=[1 15 28;4 5 6;7 8 9]